dijasila/GPAW/doc/devel/ase_optimize/ase_optimize.rst

 evaluations.
 This is because some of the optimizers uses internal line searches or similar.

+The most important performance characteristics of an optimizer is the total optimization time.
+Different optimizers may perform the same number of steps, but along a different path, so the time spent on calculation of energy/forces will be different.

 N2Cu
 ====
 Relaxation of Cu surface.